-ii) Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Enrofloxacin may cause hypersensitivity (allergic reactions).
-People with known hypersensitivity to fluoroquinolones (e.g., enrofloxacin or ciprofloxacin) should avoid any contact with the product.
-The product may be irritant to skin and eyes.
-Wear impervious gloves when handling the product.
+People with known hypersensitivity to (fluoro) quinolones should avoid any contact with the product.

+Valemas may cause skin and eye irritation.
+Avoid skin and eye contact.
 Wash any splashes from skin or eyes immediately with water.

-Wash hands and exposed skin after use.
-Do not eat, drink or smoke whilst using the product.
+Do not eat, drink or smoke whilst handling the product.

 Care should be taken to avoid accidental self-injection.
-If accidental self-injection occurs seek medical advice immediately.
+In case of accidental selfinjection seek medical advice immediately and show the package leaflet or label to the physician

+Wash hands after use.

-iii) Other precautions
+Other precautions